 There are certain situations where early withdrawals from an RRSP may provide benefits.
 The government treats withdrawals to buy a home or finance your education differently from other early RRSP withdrawals:

-- The Home Buyers’ Plan (HBP) lets you and your spouse borrow up to $25,000 from each of your RRSPs to build or buy a home, as long as you or your spouse have not owned a home in the past 5 years.
-You must repay the amounts borrowed to your RRSP within 15 years.
+- The Home Buyers’ Plan (HBP) lets you and your spouse borrow up to $25,000 from each of your RRSPs to build or buy a home.
+You can do this as long as you or your spouse have not owned a home in the past 5 years.
+You must also repay the amounts borrowed to your RRSP within 15 years.

-- The Lifelong Learning Plan (LLP) lets you withdraw up to $10,000 per year for a 4-year period from your RRSP (to a maximum of $20,000) to pay for the education of you or your spouse or your common-law partner (not your child).
-You must repay the full amount within 10 years.
+- The Lifelong Learning Plan (LLP) lets you withdraw up to $10,000 per year for a 4-year period from your RRSP (to a maximum of $20,000).
+You can use this money to pay for the education of you or your spouse or your common-law partner (not your child).
+You must also repay the full amount within 10 years.

 Funds withdrawn under the HBP and LLP are not taxable, as long as you repay them on time.
-But while you don’t lose contribution room with these withdrawals, you will lose several years of tax-sheltered compounded growth on your retirement savings while you repay the loan.
+You won’t lose contribution room with these withdrawals.
+But you will lose several years of tax-sheltered compounded growth on your retirement savings while you repay the loan.
 The faster you can pay the money back, the less growth you’ll lose.